The Bra Lady Gaga Loves With Nearly 3,000 Reviews Is Now Under $50

 A great bra means many things, and this one hits all of the checkmarks.
 The straps shouldn’t slide off, nor should they dig into our skin.
 They should sit just right so we barely even notice they’re there!
 A great bra also shouldn’t ride up in the front or the back.
 That means we either chose the wrong size or the construction is poor.
 Not with this Natori bra!
 Shoppers also say this bra is perfect for eliminating both gapping and overflow, the contoured cups keeping us securely in place all day and night!

-See it: Get the Natori Feathers Underwire Contour Bra (originally $68) for just $45 at Nordstrom!
+See it: Get the Natori Feathers Underwire Contour Bra for just $68 at Nordstrom

 We love the duality of this cult-favorite bra.
 It’s ultimately a T-shirt bra, so it doesn’t overdo it with crazy accents or details that will cause odd lumps and bumps under our shirt — or chafing!
 The romantic details, however, like the lace trim and mesh overlay, still make it suitable for nicer occasions.
 In fact, it’ll make every day feel like a special occasion!